 Guideline Questions How the Company complied?
 Guideline 5 (a) What was the process upon which the Board reached the conclusion on its performance for the financial year? (a) Please refer to Principle 5 of the Corporate Governance Report. (b) Has the Board met its performance objectives? (b) Yes.
 The Nominating Committee has assessed the current Board's performance to-date and is of the view that the performance of the Board as a whole was satisfactory.
 Independence of Directors Guideline 2(ii) Does the Company comply with the guideline on the proportion of independent directors on the Board?
 If not, please state the reasons for the deviation and the remedial action taken by the Company.
-Yes.
-As there are two (2) Independent Directors on the Board, the prevailing applicable requirement of the Code that at least half of the Board be comprised of Independent Directors is satisfied (the Chairman and chief executive officer ("CEO") of the Company are assumed by the same person).
-Guideline (iii) (a) Is there any director who is deemed to be independent by the Board, notwithstanding the existence of a relationship as stated in the Code that would otherwise deem him not to be independent?
+Directors on the Board, the prevailin applicable requirement of the Code that at least half of the Board be comprised or Guideline (iii) (a) Is there any director who is deemed to be independent by the Board, notwithstanding the existence of a relationship as stated in the Code that would otherwise deem him not to be independent?
 If so, please identify the director and specify the nature of such relationship. (a) No. (b) What are the Board's reasons for considering him independent?
 Please provide a detailed explanation. (b) Not applicable.
 Guideline 2(iv) Has any independent director served on the Board for more than nine (9) years from the date of his first appointment?
 If so, please identify the director and set out the Board's reasons for considering him independent.
 Mr Tham Hock Chee has served on the Board since his initial appointment on 1 July 2010 and the NC has conducted a rigorous review on his independence.
-Disclosure on I Remuneration Guideline 8(ii) Has the Company disclosed each director's and the CEO's remuneration as well as a breakdown (in percentage or dollar terms) into base/fixed salary, variable or performance-related income/bonuses, benefits in kind, stock options granted, share-based incentives and awards, and other long-term incentives?
+Disclosure on Remuneration Guideline 8(ii) Has the Company disclosed each director's and the CEO's remuneration as well as a breakdown (in percentage or dollar terms) into base/fixed salary, variable or performance-related income/bonuses, benefits in kind, stock options granted, share-based incentives and awards, and other long-term incentives?
 If not, what are the reasons for not disclosing so?
 The Company has not disclosed exact details of the remuneration of each individual Director as it is not in the best interests of the Company and employees to disclose such details due to the sensitive nature of such information.